cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/client.md

 If the client middleware chain has already set the last middleware before, the `UseAsLast` function will return an `errorLastMiddlewareExist` error.
 Therefore, to ensure that the last middleware in the client middleware chain is empty, you can first use the [TakeOutLastMiddleware](#takeoutlastmiddleware) function to clear the last middleware in the client middleware chain.

-> Note: The `UseAsLast` function sets the middleware in `c.lastMiddleware`, while the middleware chain set using the [Use](#use) function is stored in `c.mws`.
-The two functions are relatively independent. `c.lastMiddleware` is executed only at the end of the client middleware chain.
+> Note: The `UseAsLast` function sets the middleware in `ctx.lastMiddleware`, while the middleware chain set using the [Use](#use) function is stored in `ctx.mws`.
+The two functions are relatively independent. `ctx.lastMiddleware` is executed only at the end of the client middleware chain.
 Therefore, the `UseAsLast` function can be called before or after the [Use](#use) function.

 Function Signature: